SkylineCommunications/dataminer-docs/connector-help/connector_help/directOut Prodigy.md

 # directOut Prodigy

-DirectOut Prodigy is a connector that monitors **Prodigy.MC** (Modular Audio Converter) through itscustom TCP API.
+DirectOut Prodigy is a connector that monitors **Prodigy.MC** (Modular Audio Converter) through its custom TCP API.

 ## About